amias-channer/Interview-Test-COC/README.md

 ### Ownership

-Any code or artifacts created during the test remain the property of the candidate.
+Any code or artefacts created during the test remain the property of the candidate, this should be enforced by the use of a GPL3 licence.
+This ensures the company cant use this process to get free dev time.